See the biographies for all of our Directors.

 The primary responsibilities of the Board are to:

-- Approve and monitor BlueShore’s adherence to its risk appetite
+- Approve and monitor BlueShore’s adherence to its risk appetite and policies

 - Approve and monitor BlueShore’s strategic plan and performance